-- IH 6: Interpret and apply relevant occupational and environmental regulations and standards. - IH 7: Understand ethical responsibilities and the impacts of professional practice in the organizational, societal, and global contexts of public health.

-- IH 8: Understand and promote business, managerial, leadership, teamwork, and cultural practices and systems applicable to developing and sustaining occupational/environmental health and safety programs. - IH 9: Demonstrate research and critical thinking skills necessary to maintain and enhance one's professional competence throughout one's career. - IH 10: Identify vulnerable populations at disparate risk of adverse occupational and/or environmental health outcomes based upon structural inequalities.
+- IH 7: Understand ethical responsibilities and the impacts of professional practice in the organizational, societal, and global contexts of public health. - IH 8r: Make a business case for occupational/environmental health and safety programs, and promote teamwork, management systems, and workplace culture to develop and sustain such programs. - IH 9: Demonstrate research and critical thinking skills necessary to maintain and enhance one's professional competence throughout one's career. - IH 10: Identify vulnerable populations at disparate risk of adverse occupational and/or environmental health outcomes based upon societal inequalities.

-V. Doctor of Philosophy (PhD) Program Competencies
+IV.
+Doctor of Philosophy (PhD) Program Competencies